what3words/w3w-dotnet-wrapper/README.md

 API methods are grouped into a single service object which can be centrally managed by a What3WordsV3 instance.
 It will act as a factory for all of the API endpoints and will automatically initialize them with your API key.

-To obtain an API key, please visit [https://what3words.com/select-plan](https://what3words.com/select-plan) and sign up for an account.

 ## Installation

 The artifact is available through NuGet Package [![NuGet version (what3words.dotnet.wrapper)](https://img.shields.io/nuget/v/what3words.dotnet.wrapper.svg?style=flat-square)](https://www.nuget.org/packages/what3words.dotnet.wrapper/)